 Ahoy sailor!
 Feeling the sun on your face, the wind in your hair, enjoying yourselves on the water… What’s not to like about sailing!
 It’s a very popular sport, and it has had a large influence on modern life.

 Are you interested in sailing, cruising, competitive racing, or charter vacations?
 Worry not!
 There is a sailboat that’s perfect for you and a lifetime of sailing adventures awaits!
 Why is it a lifestyle many dream of?
-Let’s feel the breeze in the air and sail along with these interesting facts about sailing and search out the answer!
+Let’s feel the breeze in the air and sail along with these fun facts about sailing and search out the answer!

 During the Anglo-Dutch wars from 1652 to 1674 the Dutch admiral De Ruyter and Grand Pensionary DeWitt came up with a successful flag signalling system that is used to this day for communication with ships and the transmission of messages that sailors can easily understand.